cernoh/physics_alevel/8. Nuclear Physics/Definition/electric potential.md

 # electric potential
-Potential energy per unit charge
+V, at a point in the field
+Work done per unit charge on a positive test charge in bringing it from infinity to that point in the field